If you have questions, concerns, or suggestions for this guide, please share them with us by filling out this form.

 Culture: A social system of meaning and custom that is developed by a group of people to assure its adaptation and survival.
 These groups are distinguished by a set of unspoken rules that shape values, beliefs, habits, patterns of thinking, behaviors and styles of communication.

 These tabs offer a small selection of resources on race, culture, and ethnicity.
-To view more recommendations click here or explore the Snell Library website.
+For more recommendations see this list of more resources or explore the NU Libraries website.

 Selected journals: